adafruit/circuitpython-weekly-newsletter/_drafts/template.md

 **Send Your Events In**

-As for other events, with the COVID pandemic, most in-person events are postponed or held online.
-If you know of virtual events or upcoming events, please let us know on Twitter with hashtag #CircuitPython or email to cpnews(at)adafruit(dot)com.
+If you know of virtual events or upcoming events, please let us know via email to cpnews(at)adafruit(dot)com.

 ## Latest releases